 Mothers with Sons started on May 12, 2020.

-One day it seemed overwhelming that the more we prayed, the more struggles they faced.
+One day it seemed overwhelming that the more we prayed, the more struggles our sons faced.
 At the time a few of my friends were going through storm after storm with their sons.
 It was legal trouble, mental illness, relationship issues and on and on.

 God is amazing because I would never have in a million years organized this Community on my own.
-I would have stuck with just my four friends!
+I would have stayed in my comfort zone and just stuck with just my four friends!

 TAWCH started in 2016.
 There was a period in that year when there seemed to be quite a few deaths of our young people.
 There was also such a wide range of causes of deaths.
 They were from children being bullied, to car accidents, shootings, to a kid collapsing on the football field.